top of page

 In this large, multi-year program, we're working with health centres and health posts in northern Ethiopia to improve the training of health workers, provide equipment for sexual and reproductive healthcare in their clinics, and focusing on making services more available and youth-friendly.

-By the end of November 2022, 56 health centres and their staff were trained and equipped to provide Family Planning, Obstetrical Care including pre- and post-natal care, Childbirth in Adolescence, and Gender-based Violence identification.
+By the end of November 2022, 56 health centres (24 in Amhara and 32 in Oromia) and their staff were trained and equipped to provide Family Planning, Obstetrical Care including pre- and post-natal care, Childbirth in Adolescence, and Gender-based Violence identification.
 Further, 185 health care personnel were trained to improve skills and gender-sensitive care in the 56 regional health centres.
-An additional 25 participants took part in train-the-trainer sessions ensure that training remains constant through staff turnover, retirements and onboarding.
+An additional 25 participants took part in train-the-trainer sessions ensuring that training remains constant through staff turnover, retirements and onboarding.
 With the assistance of Nursing students from Algonquin College in Ottawa, gender-sensitive materials were created for the instruction of how to respond to sexual and other forms of gender-based violence.
+Currently, 413 providers, accounting for 74% of the health workers in the project locations and nearing our project target of 85% of all health workers trained.
+The project has greatly progressed and met most of its goals, which include reducing the number of births among women under 18 and lowering the maternal mortality rate.

 EXTENDING OUR REACH: